-How to Plan a Conference
+How to plan a Conference

-Planning a conference can be a daunting task, but with proper organisation and preparation, it can be a successful and rewarding experience.
 In this guide, we will break down the steps involved in planning a conference, from setting goals to selecting a venue and managing logistics.

 Setting Goals